RoboticImaging/neural_fields_for_robotics_resources/README.md

-# Neural Radiance Fields for Robotics Resources
+# Neural Fields for Robotics Resources
 A repo collating papers and other material related to neural radiance fields (NeRFs), neural scene representations and associated works with a focus towards applications in robotics.

 ## Contents: